HexRweb/GhostHunter-server/README.md

  - GhostHunter 0.4.0 and beyond don't support the usage of `client_id` and `client_secret` for the instance object.
 Use `clientID` and `clientSecret` instead (case sensitive).
  - GhostHonter Frontend 0.4.0 and beyond don't support form.onsubmit (i.e. `document.querySelector('#search').onsubmit(new Event('Search!'))`).
 Use instance.submitted instead (i.e. `window.search = new ghostHunterFrontend(...);... window.search.submitted(new Event('Search!'))`)
+ - GhostHunter Frontend 0.4.0 implements a breaking change (although it will have minimal effect) where `instance.before` is called before the Endpoint Request is sent

 # Differences